 WARNING: Failure to position the parts in accordance with these diagrams or failure to use only parts specifically approved with this heater may result in property damage or personal injury.

-Each log is marked with a number.
-These numbers will help you identify the log when installing.
 It is very important to install these logs exactly as instructed.
 Do not modify logs.
 Only use logs supplied with heater.